Abhaya Subba

-Abhaya Subba (Limbu) (अभाय सुब्बा) is a Nepalese singer-songwriter and musician, best known as the front woman of the rock band Abhaya & the Steam Injuns.
+Abhaya Subba (Limbu) (अभाय सुब्बा) is a Nepalese singer-songwriter and musician, best known as the front woman of the rock band Abhaya & the Steam Engines.
 She is a former RJ of Times FM and Hits FM, and is famous for her progressive music and social initiatives.
 She is the founder of Women in Concert that gives a platform and creates a safe environment for upcoming female artistes.

 Personal life and career

 Abhaya completed her LLB studies from St. Xaviers, Mumbai.
 She worked as RJ in Times FM in Delhi and later with Hits FM in Nepal.

 She started her music career with a local band Parikrama back in India, and was involved with it from 1993 to 1995.
 She was also affiliated with other Rock bands, Red Skywalkers and Punchtatva, respectively, before making it big with Abhaya & the Steam Injuns.
 She claims that her inspiration and the driving force is her father, who got her interested in music since her childhood.